-It is recommended that this initial contact be established at least forty-five (45) calendar days in advance of the submission of the application, so that proper procedure and scheduling may be assured.
+It is recommended that this initial contact be established A pre-application meeting between the Mayor's Office of Economic Development and the applicant must occur at least forty-fivesixty (6045) calendar days in advance of the formal submission of the application, so that proper procedure and scheduling may be assured.
+No applications may be submitted prior to both this pre-application meeting as well as any internal meeting with taxing districts described below.
 In particular, adequate time for staff review of all application material is required prior to sending the complete application through the formal review process.